seldomdesign/instana-python-monitoring-tests/README.md

 - Deploying to **Kubernetes**
 - Enabling **Instana Python instrumentation** without relying on the AutoTrace Webhook

-This approach offers **greater control** and avoids the CI/CD disruptions often caused by AutoTrace in enterprise environments.
+This approach offers **greater control** and avoids the **CI/CD disruptions** often caused by Instana AutoTrace Webhook in enterprise environments.